 Ximena's concerns are that Catherine created a nickname for her (Mena) that is not her own and that Catherine doesn't try to understand Ximena's accent.
 Ximena also is concerned that Catherine expressed to others that Ximena was not a good fit for the department.
+Though not shared in Stage I, she worries that her political activity is part of the reason that Catherine has rejected her.
+Though she does not share her political views at work, Catherine saw Ximena at a rally.

-Catherine's concerns are that Ximena does not show respect for her institutional knowledge, nor ask for input.
+Catherine's concerns are that Ximena does not show respect for her institutional knowledge nor ask for input.
 She has a hearing problem, which makes it difficult to understand Ximena.
+Though not shared in Stage I, on a personal level, she was shocked to see Ximena at a political rally.
+No one else in the department would take that stance.